Sahilll94/Travel-Book/README.md

 2. **Core Experience**:
    - Users can view their collection of travel stories on the home page
-   - Adding a new story walks users through a step-by-step process:
+   - Adding a new story walks users through a step-by-step process
-     - Title and basic information
-     - Date selection
-     - Image upload
-     - Story content entry
-     - Location tagging
    - Existing stories can be viewed, edited, or deleted
    - Stories can be marked as favorites for quick access

 3. **Discovery & Organization**:
-   - Users can search for specific stories using the search functionality
+   - Users can search for specific stories
-   - Advanced filtering lets users narrow down stories by date or location
+   - Advanced filtering by date or location
-   - The calendar view provides a temporal perspective on travels
    - Analytics section offers insights into travel patterns

-4. **Sharing & Exporting**:
+4. **Sharing & Community**:
-   - Stories can be shared via multiple social platforms or direct links
+   - Stories can be shared via multiple platforms
-   - (Future feature) Export functionality for backup or printing options
+   - Contributor recognition for active community members

 ## Mobile-First Approach